Instruments

 Added: 27th July, 2017 11:07 AM |

-This is an arrangement for descant (or treble recorder) playing the melody and tenor recorder playing the accompaniment of this familiar piece from the string quartet repertoire.
 The music possesses classical beauty and is sustained in its quality and whilst attributed to Haydn is now known to have been composed by Roman Hoffstetter.
-The music in the movement does sound easy to play although there are challenges in playing music of this era well and musically.
-In performance, the articulation of the notes needs to be consistent - the melody is to be played legato (Andante Cantabile) and the accompaniment staccato or at least in a detached manner.
-A tempo of 100 quarter note (crotchet) beats to the bar is suggested.
-In the realisation it is a descant recorder that plays the melody.
-Close
+The melody does sound easy to play although there are challenges in playing music of this era well and musically.
+In performance, the articulation of the notes needs to be consistent - the melody is to be played legato and the plucked guitar accompaniment provides a suitable sound for the ensemble.
+A tempo in the range from 90-102 quarter note (crotchet) beats to the bar is suggested whilst the score is marked Andante cantabile.
+A tenor recorder part is appended to the full score which is available as a pdf download from the website.

 Added: 27th July, 2017 11:07 AM |

-An arrangement for tenor or descant recorder, acoustic guitar & double bass of this piece intended to introduce players to the musical elements that f Read More...
+An arrangement for tenor or descant recorder, acoustic guitar & double bass of this piece intended to introduce players to the musical elements that f Show More...

 An arrangement for tenor or descant recorder, acoustic guitar & double bass of this piece intended to introduce players to the musical elements that feature in ragtime.
 A tempo of 110 quarter notes (crotchet) beats to the minute is recommended.
 The acoustic guitar part has chord symbols to assist the player and it is suggested that the piece is is played through twice as it is in the realisation.
 Close